tternquist/pihole-unbound-redis/README.md

 Custom Redis configuration can be stored at `/redis-config/custom/*.conf`

-Examples can be found at `redis-config/examples`
+Examples can be found at `redis-config/examples` and will override base configuration.

+#### Redis Socket Communcation
 Redis and Unbound communicate via unix sockets to reduce overhead

 In redis.conf, sockets are configured: